 Erosion: The detachment and movement of soil or rock fragments by water, wind, ice or gravity.

-Erosion and Sediment Control Manual - The "2002 Connecticut Erosion and Sediment Guidelines" published by the Ct.
-Department of Environmental Protection".
+Erosion and Sediment Control Manual - The "2024 Connecticut Erosion and Sediment Guidelines" published by the Ct.
+Department of Energy and Environmental Protection (DEEP)", as amended.

+Soil Erosion and Sediment Control Plan - A scheme that minimizes soil erosion and sedimentation resulting from development and includes, but is not- limited to, a map and narrative.

 FEMA- Federal Emergency Management Agency.

+Flag Lot – a lot that does not meet frontage requirements, where access is limited to a long, narrow strip of land.
+See graphic.

 Flood Hazard Arca - That area designated as subject to periodic flooding by a flood having a one percent (1%) chance of being equaled or exceeded in any given year (a "one-hundred-year-flood"), consisting of the flood plain, floodway and the floodway fringe of the one-hundred-year flood as shown on the Flood Boundary and Floodway Maps in the Flood Insurance Study, as amended.